 How have we done since setting those lofty goals many years ago?
 We've stood fast to our goal list in providing the type of learning environment I wanted to establish.
 Many things are exactly the same as they were when we started, yet every year we strive to be even better.

 Julie Rohr Academy has always been what I wanted in a school, and I am a very demanding mother in what I want for my children!
-I now have the unique opportunity to “start all over again” with my grandchildren.
-One grandchild already attends JRA and my one-year old Sienna will begin in January.
-I couldn’t be happier!
+I now have the unique opportunity to "start all over again" with my grandchildren.
+Two grandchildren already attend JRA.
+I couldn't be happier!